Paulepops/Node-blog/readme.md

 # node-blog

-Learning Node.js, Express and MongoDB by creating a basic blog app
+The results of learning Node.js, Express and MongoDB by creating a basic blog app.

 ## Udemy course: